 You benefit in several ways:

-• Residents pay their fair share water bill.
+- Residents pay their fair share of water bills.

-• Your billing partner should notify you of any abnormalities in consumption, effectively providing an early warning system in the event of a leak.
+- Your billing partner may have the ability to monitor your meters and notify you of any abnormalities in consumption, effectively providing an early warning system in the event of a leak.

-• Residents will naturally conserve water in order to keep their bill down.
+- Residents will naturally conserve water in order to keep their bills down.

 If it seems overwhelming, you don’t need to do all this research and analysis yourself.
-Request a no-obligation utility audit and we’ll tell you what the regulations are in your area, the cost to install submeters, your ROI for the installation, and how much more net operating income you can expect.
+Request a no-obligation utility audit and we’ll tell you what the regulations are in your area, good meter options for you, the installation costs, your ROI for the installation, and how much more net operating income you can expect.